Allergies or Yeast? How To Tell the Difference & Provide Relief for your Dog

 Food Elimination Diet

 A food elimination diet will require some patience, documentation, and time.
-If you are currently feeding one of our Doggy Moggy Veggie blends, this will be the time to change to a protein only option temporarily until you can determine what might be causing the reactions in your dog.
+If you are currently feeding one of our raw dog food veggie blends this will be the time to change to a protein only option temporarily until you can determine what might be causing the reactions in your dog.

 During this time (the process will take roughly 4-6 months) you will be feeding your pup the bare essentials.
 This means concentrating only on the foundational components of a raw diet (bone/organ/meat) and limiting food supplements (veggies, fruit, eggs) until you get a handle on what protein options work best for your dog.

-If you suspect chicken is an issue for your dog, start by feeding Doggy Moggy Beef only for 1-2 weeks.
+Start with a protein you believe works best for your pup and feed that only for 1-2 weeks.
 Document any changes you see in their behaviour and skin.
-Once you feel confident in your findings with the beef, repeat the process for Doggy Moggy Turkey.
+Once you feel confident in your findings with that protein, repeat the process with a different protein option.
 Repeat as many times as needed to determine your protein base.

 While I know this process seems long, I do believe it's beneficial to rotate through the proteins so you have a good idea of what proteins work for your dog so you are able to feed a variety of protein options to your dog within the limitations of their allergies.